 Prior to the changes from HB 237 (2020), at its March meeting, electoral boards typically reorganized and elected a chairman, vice chairman and secretary.
 While that policy made sense in the past, since new members' terms start January 1 instead of March 1, the board may reorganize at any time.
 Code does not say the March meeting is required to be for reorganization.
 The board may organize at any meeting, but should do so as soon after a new member is appointed as possible.
 Va.
-Code § 24.2-107 still requires a meeting in March whether the board has already reorganized or not.34
+Code § 24.2-107 still requires a meeting in March whether the board has already reorganized or not.

-2.3.1.4 Electronic Participation
+2.3.1.4 Electronic Participation (Effective until September 1, 2022)

-Electoral boards generally cannot conduct business "through telephonic, video, electronic or other [means of communication] where the members are not physically assembled."
+Electoral boards cannot conduct business "through telephonic, video, electronic or other [means of communication] where the members are not physically assembled" except as provided in § 2.23708.2 of the Code of Virginia.
 Although some meetings of public bodies have been granted exceptions to the electronic meetings prohibition, these specific exceptions do not apply to local electoral boards.
 However, in case of an unforeseen emergency, personal matter or a temporary disability preventing the member's attendance, one electoral board member may participate electronically as long as five conditions are met:

 - 1. The electoral board has adopted a uniform written policy governing electronic participation. - 2.
 The other two members are physically assembled for the purpose of attaining quorum.
-All meetings require a quorum of two members to conduct public business. - 3.
-The voice of the remote participant must be able to be heard by all persons present at the primary meeting location.
+All meetings require a quorum of two members to conduct public business.

+3. The voice of the remote participant must be able to be heard by all persons present at the primary meeting location.